Graycliff: Design

 Graycliff is a complex of three buildings integrated within an 8.5 acre landscape.
-It is sited high on a bluff with views of Lake Erie across to Ontario.
-The buildings, in Wright's Organic Architecture style, are set amidst extensive grounds and gardens also designed by Wright.
+It is situated high on a bluff with views of Lake Erie across to Ontario.
+In Wright's Organic Architecture style, are set amidst extensive grounds and gardens also designed by Wright.

 The largest building, the main "Isabelle R. Martin House," is perhaps most remarkable for its two stone veneered sections framing a central pavilion-like center of transparent glass walls, allowing visitors to actually see through the building itself to the lake beyond, revolutionary for a 1926 design.
 It also features spacious cantilevered balconies, expansive terraces, and "ribbons" of windows that allow the experience of nature from within and through the house.
 On especially clear days the spray of Niagara Falls is visible through the framed opening created by the cantilevered upper bridge and the stone veneered massing at each end of the home.

 The Foster House was originally designed as a garage, with an apartment above for the chauffeur and his family.
 In 1929 the Martins owned a Pierce-Arrow touring car as well as a Detroit Electric car.
 After their first summer in residence, the Martins asked Wright to alter and expand the building.
 Once complete, the Martins' daughter Dorothy, together with her husband James Foster and their children Margaret and Darwin Martin Foster, spent many happy summers in residence.
 Like the Martin House, the Foster House has strong horizontal lines echoing the lake beyond, cantilevered balconies, and numerous windows.

 The smallest building of the complex is known as the Heat Hut.
-Like the other two buildings, it is constructed of stone found at the lake's edge, ochre stucco, and a red cedar shingle roof.
+Like the other two buildings, it is constructed of stone found at the lake's edge, ocher stucco, and a red cedar shingle roof.